FX Bullish Consensus Tutorial

 The lesson?
 Don’t just use FX Bullish Consensus for extremes – watch those divergences.
 There is gold in the data – you just need to know where to mine!

-FOREX Bullish Consensus analysis is derived from the theory of FX contrary opinion.
-A study of FOREX contrary Opinion conducted by GoodmanWorks using FX data for several years yielded some interesting results and led to development of the Weekly Power Index (WPI) and the Expansion/Contraction Ratio (ECR).
+A study of FOREX contrary Opinion conducted by GoodmanWorks using FX data for fifteen years yielded some interesting results and led to development of the Weekly Power Index (WPI) and the Expansion/Contraction Ratio (ECR).
 Like all technical analysis FOREX contrary opinion is subject to interpretation and a suitable subject for deeper study.

-The FX Bullish Consensus for eighteen most active currency pairs is now available for $499.00 per year.
+The GoodmanWorks FX Bullish Consensus for twelve active currency pairs is now available for $4999.00 per year.

-Limited to a maximum of 250 subscribers.
-Available in the GoodmanWorks Store.
+Limited to a maximum of 50 subscribers.
+Please email for availability.